treystr/bdi-web/src/content/blog/what-square-means-for-businesses.md

 categories: ["Businesses"]

 seo:
-  title: "Square’s Bitcoin Update for Small Businesses"
+  title: "Square's Bitcoin Update for Small Businesses"
-  description: "Square now enables Bitcoin and Lightning payments with zero fees and full control over conversion to dollars."
+  description: "Square now enables Bitcoin and Lightning payments with zero fees and full control over conversion to dollars.
+Learn how DC businesses can use this feature."
 ---